Assigning chores to our children can often feel like a tug of war, and honestly, we often just let go of the rope because it becomes overwhelming.

 Another great idea is to create a “Chore Store”.
 It simply consists of a bin or box full of inexpensive items from the Dollar Store or Amazon, where kids can pick a price at the end of every week if their Chore Charts have been checked off.

 Now, THIS is my favorite Chore Rewards System.

 The ”Work for Hire” Chores System allows them to earn money on extra chores that have been deemed as “compensatory.”

 ”Work for Hire” chores are typically harder in nature and they shouldn’t interfere with their assigned chores.

-The benefits of the “Work for Hire” System is that they aren’t receiving compensation on things that they should be doing as their contribution to the family nucleus.
+The benefit of the “Work for Hire” System is that they aren’t receiving compensation for things that they should be doing as their contribution to the family nucleus.
 Instead, they get compensated for extra chores parents need help with around the house.